 Psycho Fox, a Japanese-made game openly based on Japanese mythology, was never released in Japan, owing to the Sega Master System's early discontinuation there.

 While Sonic Generations is available world-wide, SEGA has announced that there is a Collector's Edition set that contains DLC, a "History of Sonic" Documentary, an art book with never before seen artwork, a ring replica, a 20th Anniversary Soundtrack compilation, and a statue featuring both Modern and Classic Sonic.
 The kicker?
 It's exclusive to Europe and Australia.
 What makes this more infuriating is that the Sonic franchise was primarily inspired by and influenced by American and Japanese Pop Culture.

 Parodius Da (tr.
 It's Parodius), a parody of the wildly popular Gradius, was released in Japan and Europe, but for some reason, not America.
 The Europeans changed some of the bosses to be more kid friendly, so there was no reason they couldn't do the same in America.
-It might have been the fact that one of the bosses was a giant bald eagle wearing a red, white, and blue hat (The developers were Japanese nationalists?
-I had no idea!), but there was no reason they couldn't have changed it like the Europeans did.
+It might have been the fact that one of the bosses was a giant bald eagle wearing a red, white, and blue hat, but there was no reason they couldn't have changed it like the Europeans did.

 Otomedius seemed like it would go the road of Parodius.
 But Otomedius Excellent has broken the trend by announcing a US release some time in 2010 (although it's been delayed to 2011).

 The second Puyo Puyo game was given twoDolled Up Installments for non-Japanese players.
 Other than that, only Puyo Pop Fever and the GBA game Puyo Pop have been released outside Japan.